 3. Find a good doctor.

 If you are traveling within your home country, the best way to find care covered by your insurance is to call your insurance company or visit its website.
-You can also check sites likefor reviews of local doctors.
+You can also check sites like HealthGrades.com (U.S. only) for reviews of local doctors.

-If you are overseas, the International Society of Travel Medicine () and the International Association for Medical Assistance to Travelers ( — membership required) offer guidance and recommendations to travelers needing health care.
+If you are overseas, the International Society of Travel Medicine and the International Association for Medical Assistance to Travelers offer guidance and recommendations to travelers needing health care.

 4. Start medications right away.

-In some locations, it can be tricky to find the medication you need, particularly if there is a language barrier involved, so we recommend bringing medications and first-aid items with you from home.
-To see which remedies we wouldn’t travel without, check out Medications for Travel.
+In some locations, it can be tricky to find the medication you need, particularly if there is a language barrier involved, so I recommend bringing medications and first-aid items with you from home.
+To see which remedies you shouldn’t travel without, check out Must-Pack Medications for Travel.

 5. Protect your traveling companions.